dosyacat/CS180-group-proj/README.md

 The UserService class comprises multiple methods aimed at overseeing and verifying distinct aspects of user interactions within a messenger application.

+## Picture.java

+The Picture class facilitates image uploading and display in a graphical user interface.
+Using Java's ImageIO and Swing libraries, it enables users to upload and view images from their computer, with resizable options.
+This enhances Java applications, offering seamless image handling and integration within the interface.

+## PictureMessage.java

+PictureMessage class represents a serialized message with an image, implementing SuperMessage for message functionalities.
+It stores sender, receiver, image data, and time.
+Methods manage message details, including toString() for displaying the message with the image.

+## DataBaseInterface.java

+The DataBaseInterface defines methods for database management in Java.
+It covers adding users, checking credentials, displaying user info with profile pictures, and finding users by username.
+It's a blueprint for implementing database operations, ensuring standardized interaction with user data.
+Implementing classes customize these methods as needed.

+## InputInterface.java

+The InputInterface simplifies console input handling in Java applications by providing methods to read characters, integers within specified limits or ranges, strings with or without spaces, email addresses, and single-character selections ('Y' or 'N').
+Implementing classes are required to define these methods, promoting consistent input processing and enhancing usability across the application.

+## MessageDataBaseInterface.java

+The MessageDataBaseInterface defines methods for handling message data in Java applications.
+It includes functions for adding messages, accessing and updating message collections stored as ArrayLists and HashMaps.
+This interface acts as a guide for implementing message-related database operations in Java programs.

+## MessageInterface

+The MessageInterface extends Serializable and specifies methods for handling message data.
+It provides functionality to retrieve and update sender and receiver details, message content, and timestamp.
+This interface guarantees that message objects can be serialized to preserve data integrity during storage or transmission.

+## MessageServiceInterface.java

+The MessageServiceInterface defines methods for sending text and picture messages in Java applications.
+It provides functionality to send text messages with designated sender, receiver, and content, along with sending picture messages between users.

+## PictureInterface.java

+The PictureInterface manages picture-related tasks in Java apps, enabling users to upload images from their computers and display them.
+These methods serve as a framework for implementing picture functionalities while allowing adaptability in application development.

+## PictureMessageInterface.java

+The PictureMessageInterface handles picture messages in Java, allowing manipulation of sender, receiver, image data, and message time.
+It also facilitates conversion to string format and image display.

+## UserInterface.java

+The UserInterface, which extends Serializable, outlines methods to handle user data in Java applications.
+It covers functions such as managing friends, message privacy settings, handling messages, and accessing user profile details.
+Serving as a blueprint, it ensures uniformity and adaptability in application development.

+## UserFriendDataBaseInterface.java

+The UserFriendDataBaseInterface in Java outlines operations for handling user friendships.
+It enables adding, removing, and manipulating friends, accepting or declining friend requests, and blocking or unblocking friends.
+This interface supports retrieval of data about blocked friends, pending requests, and existing connections, facilitating effective user interaction in applications.

+## UserMessageDataBaseInterface.java

+The Java UserMessageDataBaseInterface manages user messages, enabling addition, display, and deletion of sent and received messages, alongside message count retrieval.
+It also offers functionality for accessing and modifying message arrays and hash maps, streamlining message management in applications.

+## UserServiceInterface.java

+The UserServiceInterface provides essential user-related functionalities in Java apps, including security checks, friendship, message handling, and privacy settings.
+These methods enable efficient user interaction and security management within the application environment.